-The minor in history and philosophy of science (HPS) is designed for students who want to pursue concentrated study in HPS without the extensive course work and the senior thesis required by the HPS option.
+The minor in HPS is designed for students who want to pursue concentrated study in the field without the extensive course work and the senior thesis required by the HPS option.

 HPS minors must complete 72 units of HPS courses.
-These may include Hum/H/HPS 10 and up to nine units of advanced reading in HPS (HPS 98).
-Freshman humanities courses other than Hum/H/HPS 10 may not be counted toward an HPS minor.
+These may include Hum/H/HPS 10 and up to 9 units of advanced reading in HPS (HPS 98).
+Freshman Humanities courses other than Hum/H/HPS 10 may not be counted towards an HPS minor.
 Students wishing to do a minor in HPS must declare a minor with the HPS option representative.
-Those completing the HPS minor requirements will have the phrase "minor in history and philosophy of science" added to their transcripts.
+Those completing the HPS minor requirements will have the phrase 'minor in History and Philosophy of Science' added to their transcripts.

-- 1. 72 units of HPS courses numbered 99 or above. - 2.
-Nine units of HPS 98 may be substituted for any nine of the 72 units required for the minor. - 3.
-Nine units of Hum/H/HPS 10 may be substituted for any nine of the 72 units required for the minor.
+1. 72 units of HPS courses numbered 99 or above.

+2. 9 units of HPS 98 may be substituted for any 9 of the 72 unit required for the minor.

+3. 9 units of Hum/H/HPS 10 may be substituted for any 9 of the 72 units required for the minor.